Find a Job

 - Interview Tips & Questions (PDF): Includes Tips for Interviewing, Sample Interview Questions, Scenarios, and Questions to Ask During the Interview.

-- CA Career Cafe: Get HIred: Practice Interviewing.
-Ten minute lesson that includes a video, sample interviews, a slide show presentation from Forbes on interviewing myths, and an activity related to the STAR technique of responding to behavior-based interview questions.
-There are also lessons on telephone and video interviewing techniques.
+- CA Career Cafe: Includes videos and an activity related to the STAR technique of responding to behavior-based interview questions.

 Employment Search Engines